-Click Here if you want to go on a Virtual Tour of this beautiful property.
 Having a real place to refer to while I was writing this novel helped a lot.
 I used this home to create images in my mind.
 I could picture Noni’s bedroom off the wide verandah, and the kitchen where Poppy ate.
 I could see the stables where Gideon was kept and the drawing room where the twins birthday party was held.

 If you are a writer, working from real images enhances your imagination.

 And of course Yullarah, who modelled for the front covers of all the Poppy books, will remain a constant source of inspiration to me.